smartcontractkit/ccip/.changeset/good-countries-remain.md

 "ccip": minor
 ---

-A factory to provide access to the internal HashLeaf functions.
+#added A factory to provide access to the internal HashLeaf functions.